jgaa/restc-cpp/doc/Tutorial.md

 ## Setting a memory limit on incoming objects

-It is possible for a rouge REST server to attack connected clients by sending a never-ending stream of valid json data (for example a list that never ends, or a string of unlimited size).
+It is possible for a rogue REST server to attack connected clients by sending a never-ending stream of valid json data (for example a list that never ends, or a string of unlimited size).
 To prevent such attacks, restc-cpp has a default limit on 1 megabyte for objects